X

 Lectors serve the people of God gathered together by proclaiming Sacred Scripture during the Liturgy of the Word at Mass and also at other liturgies.
 In this ministry, the lector proclaims the Risen Christ Jesus to the Church.
 As Saint Jermone said, “Ignorance of Scripture is ignorance of Christ.”
 Without the Word, we in our humanity would fail.
 The lector prepares for her/his role by rehearsing and praying over and coming to understand the biblical text assigned her/him for a particular liturgical celebration.
 Each lector is a given a copy of Workbork for Lectors from Liturgy Training Publications which has all of the readings for Sundays and holydays throughout the liturgical year.

 Lectors must have a gift for public speaking.
 Proclamation is much different than just reading aloud.
-If you are interested in becoming a lector, please contact Anthony Gallina who will get you scheduled for training and formation.
-The Lector Coordinator and scheduler will also contact you.
+If you are interested in becoming a lector, please contact the Parish Office who will get you scheduled for training and formation.
+The scheduler will also contact you.

 Extraordinary Ministers of Holy Communion